meteor/meteor/packages/logic-solver/README.md

 You usually don't construct a Bits using the constructor, but instead using `Logic.constantBits`, `Logic.variableBits`, or an operation on Formulas such as `Logic.sum`.
-You specify the number bits when you create an integer variable with `Logic.variableBits`, but in other cases the number of bits is calculated automatically.
+When you create an integer variable using `Logic.variableBits`, you specify the number of bits N, but in other cases the number of bits is calculated automatically.
 For example, `Logic.sum()` with no arguments returns a 0-length Bits.
 `Logic.sum('A', 'B')` returns a 2-length Bits which is the equivalent of `new Logic.Bits([Logic.xor('A', 'B'), Logic.and('A', 'B')])`.

+See [Example: Magic Squares](#example-magic-squares) for a good example of using Bits.

 To avoid confusion with NumTerms, there is no automatic promotion of integers to Bits.
 If you want to use a constant like 5, you must